 But GTP-3 based AI tools aren't all the same.
 We've tested a number of these different platforms, including Copysmith, NeuralText, and more.
-Jarvis is the one that we've landed on is our solution.
+Jasper is the one that we've landed on is our solution.

 What becomes clear to us is that,

-So going through of how it works, Jarvis basically has developed a library of 50 plus writing skills.
+So going through of how it works, Jasper basically has developed a library of 50 plus writing skills.
 Even with the starter plan, you sort of get access to those skills.

 The way it works is you initially choose from any one of those.
 Skills are like a blog post outline, or create a story, or create an intro paragraph, or create a Facebook ad or create a headline or explain something to a child.
 So that's the concept behind having a number of skills to choose from.
 In the demo, you'll see some of those will use one in particular to sort of jump right in.